 The clever, playful video – directed by Michelle Bossy, who also lensed the popular music video for “Rainbow” – finds Brooke assuming the role of a 60’s housewife in a vintage nightgown and robe, hair in curlers, with laundry needing to be folded as she treats herself to a martini, “bauble” bath and a browse through The Feminist Mystique.
 These shots are intercut with black and white images of Brooke singing and playing guitar on TV.
 Towards the end of the video, her husband comes home from a long day at the office and the two end the day with bliss.

-Born and raised in the small town of Warsaw, Indiana, Brooke’s earliest musical memories came from singing songs like “Jesus Loves Me” in church and at her Christian school.
-She learned to play piano on a $200 red mahogany upright and her mom found her a voice teacher at age 13 to cultivate her talents further.
+Born and raised in the small town of Warsaw, Indiana, Brooke’s earliest musical memories came from singing in church.
+She learned to play piano on a $200 mahogany upright and her mom found her a voice teacher at age 13 to cultivate her talents further.
 While raised in a religious home where secular music was not allowed, she has a fond memory at age eight of attending a friend’s birthday party where she heard Madonna’s “Material Girl” for the first time.